2025 Copa Sudamericana final stages

-The 2025 Copa Sudamericana final stages are played from 15 July to 22 November 2025.
-A total of 24 teams compete in the final stages to decide the champions of the 2025 Copa Sudamericana, with the final to be played at a stadium to be determined in Asunción, Paraguay.
+The 2025 Copa Sudamericana final stages were played from 15 July to 22 November 2025.
+A total of 24 teams competed in the final stages to decide the champions of the 2025 Copa Sudamericana, with the final played at Estadio Defensores del Chaco in Asunción, Paraguay.

 Qualified teams

 The winners and runners-up of each of the eight groups in the Copa Sudamericana group stage as well as the third-placed teams of each of the eight groups in the Copa Libertadores group stage advanced to the final stages.
 The eight Copa Sudamericana group runners-up faced the eight Copa Libertadores group third-placed teams in the knockout round play-offs, whilst the eight Copa Sudamericana group winners directly advanced to the round of 16.